 The monthly newsletter for Members and Friends of S & C H S.

-Following our successful feature, The Polite Austrian which can be viewed on the Shepherdswell & Coldred History Youtube Channel, held on the 28th January, we will be presenting another short programme on the 25th February.
+Following our successful feature held on the 25th February, by our very own Keith Roberts, we will be presenting another short programme on the 25th March.

 100 Years Ago

-The first person to correctly complete it and send it to email@example.com or drop it through my letterbox at 47 Westcourt Lane wins a box of chocolates.
+The first person to find the 9 letter word and send it to email@example.com or drop it through my letterbox at 47 Westcourt Lane wins a box of chocolates.

 Are you doing any research at the moment or do you want to start?